laurore1998/Solutioni/README.md

 # Solutioni
-these programs, I faced them in the challenge code 9 class in order to master python, corrections can be carried out to optimize my coding, You can also test your level in this link: https://code9class.com/fr/blog/teste-level-kode-w-ak-enonse-sa-yo if you know how to code or learn to do it on the same platform You're coding, you think better, you're coding, you think further
+these programs, I faced them in the code challenge 9 in order to master Python, corrections can be made to optimize my coding, You can also test your level at this link: https://code9class.com/fr/blog/teste-level-kode-w-ak-enonse-sa-yo if you know how to code or learn to do it on the same platform You code, you think better, you code, you think further

 1-You have an IP address.
 You must enter a door(PORT) that is open.
 You don't have much time to scan all the doors, but you know the door that is open, it is equal to the sum of all the digits in the IP address, multiplied by the